STD Symptoms in Women: Recognize the Signs

 Redness and swelling in the genital area

 Chlamydia is one of the most common sexually transmitted diseases among women.
 Each year, over 4 million women are affected by chlamydia.
-Similar to gonorrhea, chlamydia can survive in the rectum or throat.
+Similar to gonorrhea, chlamydia can survive in the rectum or throat as well as the vagina.

 Most women who have chlamydia exhibit no symptoms.